acumos/on-boarding/docs/developer-guide.rst

-In Onboarding project we have template folder under resources where we are putting all the Docker file with some other dependencies for different Models like h20, java_generic, python, r, etc.
+In Onboarding project we have template folder under resources where we are putting all the Docker file with some other dependencies for different Models like h20,java_argus,java_genric,,python,r ,etc.

 For example:

 For Onboarding H20 model we have the h20 Docker file and requirement.txt file attached below inside h20 folder.

-Onboarding code understands this Docker file related to particular model line by line it reads the commands and performs the action accordingly.
-It will download all the required dependences accordingly.
+Onboarding code understands this Docker file related to particular model line by line it reads the commands and performs the action accordingly .It will download all the required dependences accordingly.
 In this way we’ll Onboard Model by using this Onboarding Platform.

 Note: Make sure the Docker is installed in the local Machine before try to Onboard the model in by using our local machine Environment.